-To commemorate the Last Supper, use these ideas for children’s ministry on the eve of Good Friday to focus on what Jesus did for us.
+You can create an awesome Easter experience for families during the COVID-19 pandemic with these great ideas!
+To commemorate the Last Supper, families can use these ideas on the eve of Good Friday to focus on what Jesus did for us.

 As Jesus and his disciples shared a meal together, Jesus gave them a new commandment — to love one another.
 Along with stressing the importance of relationships, Jesus blessed the wine and bread and washed the disciples’ feet.
 Teach kids the importance of relationships and service with this Maundy Thursday event that includes a blooming gift, a special act, and a gracious meal.

 Kids can create these flowerpots to give away as a springtime gift to elderly neighbors.

 - packets of springtime flowers such as marigolds or violets, and

 Kids can use markers to write on the pot, “Love one another (John 13:34)” and then use puffy paint to decorate the pots.
 When the paint is dry, plant flowers in the pots.
 Encourage kids to invite their neighbors to attend church services, too.
 Provide a flier containing service times and dates.

 When kids have finished planting, there’s no doubt their hands will be dirty.
 Use this hand-washing activity to remind them of how Jesus served his disciples by washing their feet.

 - Tubs of warm water,

 Paraphrase John 13:1-17.
 Then have kids find a partner and wash each other’s hands.
 Remind them how Jesus humbly washed his disciples’ feet on Maundy Thursday.
 As kids each wash their friend’s hands, have them scrub each finger and pray the following for their friend.